St. Briavels Assembly, Snooker & Reading Rooms

 Pictures 1 and 3 courtesy of Deborah Bridget Asbell, Grandaughter of Surgeon Capt.O.W.Andrews.

-The St.Briavels Assembly, Snooker & Reading Rooms are funded & run as a charity, having been built & donated to the parishioners of St.Briavels by Captain Octavius W.Andrews CBE, using money donated by his uncle, Charles Lord Denton, circa 1900. [registered charity nos.
+The St Briavels Assembly, Recreation & Reading Rooms are funded & run as a charity, having been built & donated to the parishioners of St Briavels by Captain Octavius W Andrews CBE, using money donated by his uncle, Charles Lord Denton, circa 1900 [registered charity nos.
 301610 & 124367].
-The photo featured above of Capt.
-O.W.
-Andrews was taken in 1925.
+The photo featured above of Capt O W Andrews was taken in 1925.

-Currently we have relatively little knowledge of Charles Lord Denton & his nephew Captain O.W.
-Andrews CBE, apart from their generous donation to the parish of St.Briavels of the Assembly Rooms.
+Currently we have relatively little knowledge of Charles Lord Denton & his nephew Captain O W Andrews CBE, apart from their generous donation to the parish of St Briavels of the Assembly Rooms.
 However, we are researching this at the moment, so if you have any information you can give us, we would love to hear from you.
-Contact has recently been made with Deborah Bridget Asbell, the Granddaughter of Captain O.W.
-Andrews who has very kindly sent some pictures and family background, which will be published on this site soon.
+Contact has been made with Deborah Bridget Asbell, the Granddaughter of Captain O W Andrews who very kindly sent some pictures and a little family background which we will publish soon.
 In the meantime you might want to bookmark this page for future updates.

-It is vital that we have as much input and feedback as possible on what the parishioners of St.Briavels want from their Assembly Rooms in the future, so that it can be considered during development work.
-Have a say on YOUR Assembly Rooms future! send your comments & ideas to info@st-briavels.com .
+The needs of our community are ever changing.
+It is vital that we have as much input and feedback as possible on what the parishioners of St Briavels want from their Assembly Rooms in the future, so that it can be considered during the final stages of development work.
+Have a say on YOUR Assembly Rooms future!
+Send your comments & ideas to info@st-briavels.com .

 We've held numerous fund raising events and they have gone down a storm!
 A very big THANK YOU to those who attend our events and especially to those of you who lend help to run them!
 We will be holding even more, so watch this web site for details.
-Your attendance really does count and only serves to bring even more great entertainment to your doorstep!

 You can join our e-mailing list if you would like to receive updates on what's on by sending a request to events@st-briavels.com.
-If you want to get involved, either by volunteering your time to assist with fund raising events or joining our committee - or even by maiking a donation of any size, all would be gratefully received.
+If you want to get involved, either by volunteering your time to assist with fund raising events or joining our committee - or even by making a donation of any size, all would be gratefully received.

 In a designated Area of Outstanding Natural Beauty, the richly historic and quaint English village of St. Briavels nestles on the edge of a limestone plateau, soaring almost 800 ft above the wooded hillsides of the Wye Valley & Forest of Dean, commanding spectacular views overlooking the English / Welsh Border and Offa’s Dyke.

-With its ancient moated Royal Castle, St.Briavels enjoys many visitors and is home to diverse population of approx 1200.
+With its ancient moated Royal Castle, St Briavels enjoys many visitors and is home to diverse population of approx 1200.
 Although predominantly an agricultural community, there are a particularly high number of talented Arts & Crafts people living in the parish.

-St.Briavels Castle - which is just a stone’s throw away from the Assembly Rooms - has been a Norman fortress, a Royal Castle & hunting lodge of King John - and visited by Henry II, who made St Briavels Castle the Administrative and Judicial Centre for the Forest of Dean.
+St Briavels Castle - which is just a stone’s throw away from the Assembly Rooms - has been a Norman fortress, a Royal Castle & hunting lodge of King John - and visited by Henry II, who made St Briavels Castle the Administrative and Judicial Centre for the Forest of Dean.
 It has also been a prison, a school & a private house, but today it is a Youth Hostel!

 Due to the vast dense forest, which once supplied most of the timber for the country’s fleet of naval ships, the area is also home to a dense & varied population of wildlife, including rare species such as free roaming Wild Boar, Eagle Owls & Peregrine Falcons as well as Kingfishers & Otters in the valley below.